-Phil Jung grew up in the Lower Hudson Valley of New York and graduated from The San Francisco Art Institute and the Massachusetts College of Art and Design.
-His Artwork has been published in The Boston Globe, The Photo Review, Incandescent, Mossless and Kiblind Magazine in France.
-In 2009 he was a recipient of the TMC + Kodak Film Grant and received 6th place in the International Photo Review Competition.
-In 2011 he was chosen for Jen Beckman’s Hey Hot Shot award.
-Jung has participated in exhibitions at The Griffin Museum of Photography, Houston Center for Photography, Foley Gallery in NYC, and Black Box Gallery in Seattle.
-Selections of his work can be purchased through the Boston Drawing Project at Carroll and Sons Gallery in Boston.
-Phil is a strong believer in photographic education and has taught all levels of photography from Introductory to Advanced Critique.
-He is currently teaching undergraduate students at the University of Hawaii in Manoa as a Visiting Professor.
+Phil Jung grew up in the Lower Hudson Valley of New York.
+He is currently living and working in both Honolulu and Boston.
+He received a BFA from The San Francisco Art Institute and an MFA from the Massachusetts College of Art and Design.
+His artwork has been featured in numerous publications including The Boston Globe, Incandescent, The Photo Review, Mossless, and Kiblind Magazine in France.
+He was a recipient of the TMC Kodak International Film Grant in 2009 and St. Botoph Foundations Emerging Artist Award in 2013.
+Jung has participated in exhibitions throughout the United States including The Griffin Museum of Photography in Massachusetts, Houston Center for Photography in Texas, Foley Gallery in NYC.
+His work is in the permanent collection of the Los Angeles County Museum of Art.
+He is currently teaching undergraduate students at the University of Hawaii throughout the school year and Massachusetts College of Art and Design through the summer.

 Upcoming Solo Exhibition